circle

 11.30am - 1.30pm

-Explore one of the world’s most magnificent cathedrals.
-Experience our vast spaces and breathtaking medieval architecture, discover our Roman roots and learn about the Minster’s role in Viking York.
-Please note there is a charge of £17 per person for this event.
+Explore one of the world’s most magnificent cathedrals while learning about York's Roman roots and the Minster’s role in Viking York.

 Extending XR: 3D scanning and animation workshop